hsenidlanka/ez-travel/modules/core-server/README for core server.md

   - apache-tomcat-8.0.32

 ### Configuration and building
-Core server uses abtract database layer from **core logic** module.
+Core server uses abstract database layer from **core logic** module.
 There for you need to build whole project first.

 First clone the Project from github
 ```sh